davidmarble/virtualenvwrapper-win/README.rst

     site-packages.

 ``whereis <file>``
-    A batch file used in many of the scripts above.
+    A script included for convenience.
 Returns directory locations of `file` and `file` with any executable extensions.
 So you can call ``whereis python`` to find all executables starting with ``python`` or ``whereis python.exe`` for an exact match.